-While laws have changed in recent years and there has been a shift towards providing more protections and benefits to LGBT individuals, those who are lesbians, gay, bisexual or transgender still face many unique legal issues.
-Estate planning is one of the areas where LGBT individuals face challenges.
+While laws have changed in recent years and there has been a shift towards providing more protections and benefits to LGBTQ individuals, those who are lesbians, gay, bisexual or transgender still face many unique legal issues.
+Estate planning is one of the areas where LGBTQ individuals face challenges.

 Creating an estate plan involves thinking ahead to protect and preserve your legacy and to provide for loved ones when you are no longer around.
 Because there were limits for so long on the rights of LGTB individuals, this estate planning process can be very complicated.

-Schomer Law has a long track record of providing the type of legal advice LGBT individuals need to navigate a complex system of legal tools and to overcome limitations.
-Our Los Angeles LGBT estate planning lawyers have helped clients to protect their partners and their legacies since long before recent Supreme Court decisions legalized gay marriage nationwide.
+Schomer Law has a long track record of providing the type of legal advice LGBTQ individuals need to navigate a complex system of legal tools and to overcome limitations.
+Our Los Angeles LGBTQ estate planning lawyers have helped clients to protect their partners and their legacies since long before recent Supreme Court decisions legalized gay marriage nationwide.

-- How can a Los Angeles LGBT estate planning lawyer help?
+- How can a Los Angeles LGBTQ estate planning lawyer help?

 Before gay marriage was given nationwide legal recognition, gay and lesbian couples had to jump through many hoops just to make sure their partner would inherit, and to make sure their partner would be able to be present in a hospital and make health decisions.
 While marriage can now provide some benefits and protections, there are still many legal issues that need to be addressed.